frconor-ebook/meditations/_posts/2025-04-28-st-joseph-the-worker.md

 We believe that the little actions of each day, like flicking on our computer switch, when united to the Mass, offered by Christ to His heavenly Father, participates in the work of Redemption.
 It becomes redemptive.

 Our Lord called His apostles in the midst of their ordinary occupations.
-We\'re told in *Christ Is Passing By*, by St. Josemaría, "It is time for us Christians to shout from the rooftops that work is a gift from God and that it makes no sense to classify men differently, according to their occupation, as if some jobs were nobler or of less significance than others.
+We\'re told in *Christ Is Passing By* by St. Josemaría, "It is time for us Christians to shout from the rooftops that work is a gift from God and that it makes no sense to classify men differently, according to their occupation, as if some jobs were nobler or of less significance than others.

 "Work, all work," he says, "bears witness to the dignity of man and to his dominion over Creation.
 It is an opportunity to develop one\'s personality.
 It is a bond of union with others, the way to support one\'s family, a means of contributing to the improvement of the society in which we live and in the progress of all humanity" (J. Escrivá, *Christ Is Passing By*, Point 47).

 Pope St. John Paul says that we look to St. Joseph, who worked for his living, that his feast proposes him to us as a model and a patron of our work.
 We can ask him to ensure that our work never loses its value or its dignity.

-One of the documents of the Church, an early document on human work, talked about how often, from a factory, matter goes out improved, whereas "the men there are corrupted and degraded" (Pius XII, Encyclical, *Quadragesimo Anno*--*On the Fortieth Anniversary of Rerum Novarum*), May 15, 1931).
+One of the documents of the Church, an early document on human work, talked about how often, from a factory, matter goes out improved, whereas "the men there are corrupted and degraded" (Pius XII, Encyclical, *Quadragesimo Anno*--*On the Fortieth Anniversary of Rerum Novarum*, May 15, 1931).

 Our work, like St. Joseph\'s, should leave our hands as a prayerful and pleasing offering to God.
 It should be the best job that we can do.